 Burgundy Suit and Pink Shirt Color Combinations

 A pink shirt is considered edgy in men’s fashion.
 Add that to a burgundy suit, and you are beyond edgy.
-These two unusual sartorial color choices are bound to be attention-grabbing when putting together.
+These two unusual sartorial color choices are bound to be attention-grabbing when putting them together.

 Both colors are shades of the same base color – red.
 Though they may be different hues of the color wheel, keep in mind that red is traditionally the authority color.